MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

   - [Purchase a Fabric capacity from Azure](https://aka.ms/fabricibiza) by performing a search for *Microsoft Fabric*.
   - To increase tenant trial capacity limits, [reach out to your Fabric administrator](#look-up-the-trial-capacity-administrator) to create a Microsoft support ticket.

-**In Workplace settings, I can't assign a workspace to the trial capacity**
+**In Workspace settings, I can't assign a workspace to the trial capacity**

 This bug occurs when the Fabric administrator turns off trials after you start a trial.
 To add your workspace to the trial capacity, open the Admin portal by selecting it from the gear icon in the top menu bar.
 Then, select **Trial > Capacity settings** and choose the name of the capacity.
 If you don't see your workspace assigned, add it here.